cozy/cozy-stack/docs/cli/cozy-stack_instances_add.md

 ```
       --apps stringSlice     Apps to be preinstalled
       --dev                  To create a development instance
+      --disk-quota string    The quota allowed to the instance's VFS
       --email string         The email of the owner
       --locale string        Locale of the new cozy instance (default "en")
       --passphrase string    Register the instance with this passphrase (useful for tests)